Karni Mata: Early life

-Birth & Ancestry (1387 AD)

 Karniji, named Ridhi Kanwar at birth, was born at the Suwap village on Asoj Shukla 7th of Vikram Samvat 1444 (1387 AD).
 Her father, Mehaji Kiniya, was the lord of the village and belonged to Kiniya clan of Charanas.

 The founder of the Kiniya clan lived at Khod in the Kathiawar region of Gujarat.
 In the 13th century, Bhimal, 4th generation descendant of the founder, left home and migrated to Janglu region in Northern Rajasthan.
 He received a grant of land from Rai Sankhla, the ruler of Janglu, where he founded a village named Kiniya-ki-Basti and lived there.
 Mehaji Kiniya was born four generations later in the lineage of Bhimal.
 He was a contemporary of Meha Mangaliya, the ruler of a surrounding region in Jodhpur, from whom Mehaji Kiniya received a grant of a village called "Suwa-Brahman-Ki-Dhani", later renamed to Suwap.

 Karniji's mother was Deval Bai of Arha (or Adha) clan.
 Deval Bai was the granddaughter of Arha Mandha, the ruler of Adha (or Asada) village, situated on the border of Jodhpur and Jaisalmer.
 The birth of Karniji was the long-awaited culmination of the prayers and piety of Mehaji Kiniya, the father of Bhagwati Karniji, and a great devotee of Hinglaj.
 He had, in quest of the boon, undertaken the long and arduous journey to Hinglaj in Las Bela of present-day Balochistan province of Pakistan.
 While Karniji's father was undertaking the pilgrimage to Hinglaj, the Goddess Hinglaj appeared to her mother and foretold the coming of the Devi.

 Karniji was born as the successive sixth girl child.
-It is said that her mother had an abnormally long gestation period which lasted for 21 months, and finally the girl child was named Ridhi Kanwar.
+It is said that her mother had an abnormally long gestation period which lasted for 21 months, and the girl was named Ridhi Kanwar.

 First miracle

 During the customary Surya Pujan, performed seven days after the birth, relatives and friends had gathered hoping for a son.
 Among them was Meha's sister, who eagerly entered the purified maternity chamber to bless the child and claim long-expected gifts.
 However, the child was a girl, which was disapproved of by Meha's sister.
-In the moment when the aunt tried to strike-more perhaps in anger than play-the newly born child with the back of her fingers, her fingers became impaired immediately.
-This light punishment that the aunt received for unjust physical violence to the Infant was the avatar's first miracle.
-As taking the clue from Mehaji's remark that the child could do things and was in other words Karni, she came to be called-Karni.
+In the moment when the aunt tried to strike-more perhaps in anger than play-the newborn with the back of her hand, her fingers became impaired immediately.
+This light punishment for unjust physical violence to the Infant was the avatar's first miracle.
+As taking the clue from Mehaji's remark that the child could do things and was in other words Karni, she came to be called Karni.
 Thus, the occasion of the birth of a miraculous child was celebrated with rejoicing by all.